scnerd/the_easy_dollar/_sources/investing/keeping-it-simple/the-power-of-compound-growth.md

 ![](./images/compound-interest-06.png)

 Ideally, of course, it would be nice to leave _all_ the money invested and keep the \$1,170.
 However, if we do that at the expense of having sufficient cash reserves to _keep_ that money invested when life comes knocking, then we're at the whims of fate.
 At that point, we're gambling, because we don't know when the car transmission will go out or our home water heater will fail.
 We're just hoping it occurs on high years.
 By keeping some cash out to protect us from touching our investments, we increase our chances of higher, stable returns.
 (How much cash?
-See the overview of personal finances, coming soon.)
+See the overview of personal finances.)

+[//]: # (TODO: [M] Link to relevant article)

 Before we move on, it's worth noting that this situation can work to our advantage as well.
 Money _invested_ during the low periods will produce more profits than money invested during the high periods.
 That said, money invested _sooner_ is almost always better than money invested _later_, so trying to time the market by holding money out and waiting for a valley is, again, gambling and likely to get you into trouble.
 Historically, trying to time the market isn't worth it, just invest money and then don't touch it.